 For records that change often, best practice says to keep the TTL as short as possible.
 This way, when a change occurs, end users are given the most recent information.
 Since we’re changing our DNS management information, I suggest lowering the TTL of your records before migration.
 Therefore, the DNS hierarchy servers’ caches refresh to the new DNS information sooner.
 When the migration is complete, you can raise the TTLs to normal levels.

 I hope you learned something new with that DNS resolution and TTL crash course.
 Now let’s get to what you clicked this blog for!

-Navigate to your GoDaddy domain.
+Navigate to your GoDaddy domain in their domain manager.

 Select Manage DNS.

 In Advanced Features, click Export Zone File.